some45bucks/OopsAllGradsAssn1/readme.md

 #### TeleOp Client Dependencies

+The TeleOp Client was written against python 3.11, though any version of python 3 that supports the `match` statement should work.

 The teleop client dependencies are specified in `teleop-controller-pc/requirements.txt`.
 To install, run `pip3 install -r teleop-controller-pc/requirements.txt` (installation in a venv is recommended) on the computer that will be remotely controlling the robot.

 ### Building the ROS Package

 Building the ROS package is only required when cloning the repository or when new nodes/files are added.
 To build:

+* Ensure you have sourced the ROS setup script (`/opt/ros/<distro>/setup.bash`) for the ROS distro you are using.
-* Navigate to the `ros2_nodes/raspbot` directory and run `colcon build --symlink-install` to build the package.
+* From the root of the repository, run the `buildpackage.sh` script.
+OR, if that doesn't work, Navigate to the `ros2_nodes/raspbot` directory and run `colcon build --symlink-install` to build the package.

 ## Running the Robot Programs

 ### Running Robot Nodes

+Make sure you've sourced the ROS setup script (`/opt/ros/<distro>/setup.bash`) before running any robot nodes or scripts on the robot.

+In the root of the repo are two shell scripts to ease running the robot nodes.
+You can run these scripts from the root of the repo, or you can run the commands manually as described below after you have followed the steps to build the ROS package.

 1. Build the ROS package if you haven't already.
 2. Source the `install/local_setup.bash` if you haven't already for the existing shell session.